murchandamus/bips/bip-update-process.md

 ## BIP status field

-### Specification
+### Specification [tk: Rework Specification]

 The typical paths of the status of BIPs are as follows:

 <img src="bip-0002/process.png"></img>

-A BIP may only change status from Draft (or Rejected) to Proposed, when the author deems it is complete, has a working implementation (where applicable), and has community plans to progress it to the Final status.
+A BIP may only change status from Draft (or Rejected) to Proposed, when the author deems it is complete, has a working implementation (where applicable), and has community plans to progress it to the Final status. [tk: duplicate with above]

-BIPs should be changed from Draft or Proposed status, to Rejected status, upon request by any person, if they have not made progress in three years.
-Such a BIP may be changed to Draft status if the champion provides revisions that meaningfully address public criticism of the proposal, or to Proposed status if it meets the criteria required as described in the previous paragraph.

 A Proposed BIP may progress to Final only when specific criteria reflecting real-world adoption has occurred.
 This is different for each BIP depending on the nature of its proposed changes, which will be expanded on below.
 Evaluation of this status change should be objectively verifiable, and/or be discussed on the development mailing list.